w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ### Carousel item indicator
 {:.ex}

-In the following example, a list with buttons is styled to look visually like a progress indicator.
+In the following example, a list with buttons is added using JavaScrip and then styled to look visually like a progress indicator.
 The buttons are numbered matching the corresponding carousel items.
 The button corresponding to the currently displayed carousel item is highlighted both visually and using [visually hidden text](/fundamentals/hiding.html).
 Also the button that currently has the keyboard or mouse focus is highlighted.

 {::nomarkdown}
 <%= code_start %>